 Resume planning — Come back anytime and pick up where you left off

-Your Coast FIRE number represents the amount you need invested today for your portfolio to grow into your FIRE number(see down below) by your planned retirement age.
-The formula:
+Your Coast FIRE number represents the amount you need invested today so your portfolio can grow — through compound returns alone — into your full FIRE number(see down below) by your planned retirement age.

 \( \text{Coast FIRE Number} = \frac{\text{Annual Expenses in Retirement}}{\text{SWR}} \times (1 + r)^{-t} \)